prettier/prettier/docs/cli.md

 When you want to check if your files are formatted, you can run Prettier with the `--check` flag (or `-c`).
 This will output a human-friendly message and a list of unformatted files, if any.
+As this is meant to be human readable the output will be warnings in stderr.
+If you want to process the files please use `--list-different`

 ```bash
 prettier --check "src/**/*.js"